Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 │                                                           │
 └───────────────────────────────────────────────────────────┘
 ```
-- It de-encapsulates and assembles standard output and error `cc-proxy` stream frames
+- De-encapsulates and assembles standard output and error `cc-proxy` stream frames
-into an output stream that it forwards to `container process reaper`
+into an output stream that it forwards to the container process reaper.
-- It translates all UNIX signals (except `SIGKILL` and `SIGSTOP`) into `cc-proxy`
+- Translates all UNIX signals (except `SIGKILL` and `SIGSTOP`) into `cc-proxy`
 `Signal` frames that it sends to the container via `cc-proxy`.

-As an example, let's say that running the `pwd` command from a container standard
+As an example, assuming that running the `pwd` command from a containers standard
-input will generate `/tmp` from the container standard output.
+input will generate the output "`/tmp`" on the containers standard output.
 The `agent` assigned
 this specific process 8888 and 8889 respectively as the stdin, stdout and stderr
 sequence numbers.
 With `cc-shim` and Clear Containers, this example would look like: